Alphabet Inc. (GOOGL) Stock: A Value Analysis

 GOOGL) stock’s latest price update

-Alphabet Inc. (NASDAQ: GOOGL)’s stock price has increased by 2.81 compared to its previous closing price of 100.89.
-However, the company has seen a -1.62% decrease in its stock price over the last five trading sessions.
+Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -0.24 compared to its previous closing price of 104.72.
+However, the company has seen a 3.04% increase in its stock price over the last five trading sessions.
 Barron’s reported on 03/31/23 that Why AI Poses ‘a Real Risk’ to Google’s Search Revenue

 GOOGL’s Market Performance

-GOOGL’s stock has fallen by -1.62% in the past week, with a monthly rise of 12.75% and a quarterly rise of 17.28%.
-The volatility ratio for the week is 2.30% while the volatility levels for the last 30 days are 2.72% for Alphabet Inc. The simple moving average for the last 20 days is 5.35% for GOOGL stock, with a simple moving average of 2.40% for the last 200 days.
+GOOGL’s stock has risen by 3.04% in the past week, with a monthly rise of 11.30% and a quarterly rise of 18.61%.
+The volatility ratio for the week is 2.12% while the volatility levels for the last 30 days are 2.75% for Alphabet Inc. The simple moving average for the last 20 days is 4.50% for GOOGL stock, with a simple moving average of 3.18% for the last 200 days.

 Analysts’ Opinion of GOOGL